ytzhu-gt/6300Spring21zhu64/Design Description.md

 If no weights are assigned, all factors are considered equal.

+- Set default value of above attributes to 1.

 5. When choosing to compare job offers, a user will: